atljp/thps-modding-resources/tutorial-anim-conversion/how-to-port-animations-to-thaw.md

 ```

 These scripts can be pretty much copied into the THAW scripts after a few syntax changes.
 They also tell us right away which files we need.<br>
 The trick is a Multi-part **and** SpecialItem trick.
 We therefore have two separate animations, one for the skater and one for the special item.
-A special item also has a skeleton and a skin.<br><br>
+A special item also has a skeleton and a skin.<br>

 This what it looks like in the original game - Tony Hawk's Underground:
 <br>![image](./chomp_on_this_thug.png)